Copacabana (Bolivia): Top 10 Things To Do

 Baby Llama

-At 3812 metres above sea level, Lake Tititcaca is the highest (navigable) Lake in the world.
+At 3812 metres above sea level, Lake Titicaca is the highest (navigable) lake in the world.
 It also the largest lake in South America, with a total length of 190 kilometres.
 There is even a photo frame detailing the lakes dimensions for that all important selfie.

 Welcome to Lake Titicaca